-Following the success of the IACC Europe Knowledge Festival at Dolce La Hulpe in Brussels earlier this month, IACC’s CEO Mark Cooper gives us five highlights that made it extra special.
+Following the success of the IACC Europe Knowledge Festival at Dolce by Wyndham La Hulpe Brussels earlier this month, IACC’s CEO Mark Cooper gives us five highlights that made it extra special.

 1) The first ever event to commit to attain the Event Industry Council’s brand-new Sustainable Event Standard